WE THIRST: LESSONS IN MERCY©

 session ONE: BIOLOGY

-This four-week series begins with a focus on the biology of addiction.
+This four-session series begins with a focus on the biology of addiction.
 We will take a fairly in-depth look at the latest scientific theories of how exactly substances affect the body and the mind.
 Dependence, tolerance, relapse and denial are just some of the many topics that will be explored.
 The second half of the evening will include the numerous options available for those seeking recovery including medications, therapies, various support groups and more.
-Each week introduces a particular virtue that can be practiced, especially during times of crisis.
-This week’s virtue: PRUDENCE.
+Each evening introduces a particular virtue that can be practiced, especially during times of crisis.
+This session's virtue: PRUDENCE.

 session TWO: PSYCHOLOGY